 Buyers were encouraged to purchase silver and take possession.
-The hope was that the tiny inventory supporting a mountain of paper derivative metal would disappear.
-Shorts would have to bid more and more for available bars in order to exit their positions and end the pain.
+The hope was that the tiny inventory supporting a mountain of paper-derivative metal would disappear.
+Shorts would have to bid more and more for available bars to exit their positions and end the pain.

 The buzz around the “silver squeeze” faded from the headlines over a year ago, but the draining of inventory continues.

 As available stocks decline, the prices paid for deliverable bars in the cash market keep getting higher versus paper silver futures.

 The mismatch in prices between the two markets is way outside of normal and should serve as a warning.

 Buyers are paying up to get physical metal, and they are bearing the cost of storing large bars.

 So far, traders on the short side don’t seem bothered by these troubling underlying fundamentals.